Mio Shirai: Post-retirement

 On October 4, 2015, Shirai returned to Union Pro to take part in the promotion's final event before folding, accompanying Ken Ohka and Shinichiro Tominaga to a three-way tag team match, where they were defeated by Men's Teioh and Sagat and which also included Kengo Ohka and Madoka.

 On December 15, 2015, it was announced that Shirai would start working as a referee under the ring name Mio, written in Roman script and stylized in all capital letters.
 She made her debut in the role at Ice Ribbon's RibbonMania 2015 on December 31.
 In January 2016, Shirai began refereeing matches also for both Oz Academy and Pro Wrestling Wave.
 On August 16, it was announced that Shirai was officially joining Ice Ribbon's staff on September 1.
 In addition to continuing to work as a referee for the promotion, she would also take over the Puroresu Circle training duties.

 In August 2020, Shirai wrestled a few matches for Ice Ribbon filling in for Nao Ishikawa who had to have ovarian surgery and could not compete.

+Ayako Uriu and Selena Du defeated her in arm wrestling in 2023.